Here at Promega we receive some interesting requests…

 Many wildlife concerns addressed through genomics

 Elephants and other endangered species may need to rely on the work of scientists using cutting edge sequencing techniques to put an end to “wildlife crime.”
-The company Front Line Genomics blogged about wildlife trafficking a few months ago; they pointed out how this constitutes a global crisis and explained how real time genetic sequencing can detect animal species on the weapons of wildlife criminals—the blood on a machete of a poacher, the bush meat sacrificed from endangered animals sold at local markets, for example.
+Wildlife poaching is global crisis and explained how real time genetic sequencing can detect animal species on the weapons of wildlife criminals—the blood on a machete of a poacher, the bush meat sacrificed from endangered animals sold at local markets, for example.
 Such genomic strategies could serve to identify “DNA barcode genes” and link them to the offending criminals.
+This work is benefiting from the continued development of tools that are easy to use in the field.

 Forensic science may soon be at the forefront of DNA testing to identify where ivory confiscated in major seizures comes from.
 Identifying the source of the material allows law enforcement and anti-poaching groups to pinpoint their efforts to stop the criminals.
 Conservation geneticist Sam Wasser of the University of Washington has contributed to this effort by creating a DNA reference map for elephant populations across Africa.
 This may be just the beginning of effective ways to use molecular tools and forensic approaches to protect endangered wildlife.